WolodjaZ/jax-vqgan/docs/tutorials.md

 ## 1. Imports

-Import OmegaConf, LoadConfig, TrainerVQGan, DataLoader, TensorflowDataset.
-[OmegaConf](https://omegaconf.readthedocs.io/en/2.2_branch/#) is a library which will handle loading yaml file with our configs.
-Our pipeline is managed basically with yaml files specifying architecture, trainer, dataset loading and processing.
-LoadConfig is our dataclass config which will take omegaconf dict and prepare configs for training and data loading.
+Import OmegaConf, LoadConfig, TrainerVQGan, DataLoader, and TensorflowDataset.
+[OmegaConf](https://omegaconf.readthedocs.io/en/2.2_branch/#) is a library which will handle loading the yaml file with our configs.
+Our pipeline is basically managed with yaml files that specify yhe architecture, trainer, dataset loading, and processing.
+LoadConfig is our dataclass config, which will take omegaconf dict and prepare configs for training and data loading.
 TensorflowDataset and DataLoader are our objects for preparing datasets and creating something similar to PyTorch data loaders.
-Lastly TrainerVQGan is object which will take care of creating models, training them and logging.
+Lastly, TrainerVQGan is the object that will take care of creating, training, and logging models.

 ```python